Adapted from the King Arthur recipe.

 Combine all ingredients (except semolina) in a large bowl or mixer.

-Preheat an electric griddle to 325F (be wary, griddles can vary widely, cook times here might be faster or slower).
-Transfer the muffins to the griddle, and cook on the first side for 5 min.
+Preheat an electric griddle to 325F, or preheat a large flat pan on the stovetop (be wary, griddles can vary widely, cook times here might be faster or slower).
+Transfer the muffins to the griddle, and cook on the first side for 2 min.
 Then, place a sheet of parchment paper on top of the muffins, and set a baking sheet on top of that to squish them gently.
-Cook for 5 more min.
+Cook for ~4 more min.
 (If the bottoms start burning, shorten this step.)

 Remove the baking sheet / paper, and flip the muffins.
-Cook for another 5 min or so, until both sides are browned and the interior hits 190F.
+Cook for another 5 min or so, until both sides are lightly browned and the interior hits 190F.
+If they are not getting up to temp without burning, flip a few more times.

 Transfer to a rack to cool for at least 20min before eating.
 Split them in half with a fork and toast w/ butter and jam.
 They will keep for about 5 days in an airtight container.